+Торіс Subtopic Finding Follow Up Needed Deadline Timeline Corrective Actions Corrective Action Date

+None

-Topic Subtopic Finding Follow Up Needed Deadline Timeline Corrective Actions Corrective Action Date None Perso onnel Issues Drug Free Workplace and Drug and Alcohol Testing Program Files for employees who have a CDL do not contain documentation that the employee has had a physical at least once every two years.
+Perso onnel Issues

+Drug Free Workplace and Drug and Alcohol Testing Program

+Files for employees who have a CDL do not contain documentation that the employee has had a physical at least once every two years.
 Bay Transit needs to establish a policy to ensure the CDL physical is being performed and included in the employee's file.
 This updated policy needs to be sent to DRPT.
+30 days This policy will be devel and included in an upda Driver's Handbook by 13 ated

+Oper ations and Service Requirements

+Charter Bus

-30 days This policy will be devel and included in an upda Driver's Handbook by 12 ited Oper ations and Service Requirements Charter Bus Bay Transit has a contract with Virginia Rides to provide charter service if Virginia Rides does not have the capacity to handle the service.
-However, Bay Transit is not currently meeting Exception 604.8 #4 (The operator has exhausted all of the available vehicles for the registered charter providers in your geographic area) - Virginia Rides needs to provide evidence to Bay Transit in order for Bay Transit to provide this service.
-Bay Transit needs to follow all four conditions of Exception 604.8 prior to engaging in any charter service and revise their contract/agreement with Virginia Rides reflecting this.
-30 days Va Rides has amended to Bay Aging and will provide conditions of Exceptibeen met.
-(Bay Aging of the executed amended) ide evidence that tion 604.8 have will provide a copy
+Bay Transit has a contract with Virginia Rides to provide charter service if Virginia Rides does not have the capacity to handle the service.
+However, Bay Transit is not currently meeting Exception 604.8 #4 (The operator has exhausted all of the available vehicles for the registered charter providers in your geographic area) - Virginia Rides needs to provide evidence to Bay Transit in order for Bay Transit to provide this service. four conditions of Exception 604.8 prior to engaging in any charter service and revise their contract/agreement with Virginia Rides reflecting this.
+30 days Va Rides has amended Bay Aging and will prov the conditions of Excep been met.
+(Bay Aging of the executed amend ide evidence that tion 604.8 have will provide a copy

+Maintenance